 The safest long-term choice is to have your pet spayed or neutered.
 Along with caring for your pet, this procedure can help reduce the risk of spreading diseases transmitted by animals and overpopulation in your neighborhood.
 Contact your local animal control for more information on the affordable options to sterilize your pet.

 Animal bites on their own can be severe, especially if they carry the threat of rabies.
 If you, someone you know or a pet has been bitten by an animal that may have rabies, animal control can help.
 Officers’ training allows them to investigate the bite and behavior of the bitten animal.
 Contact animal control if you notice the following signs in the biter or the bitten pet:

 - Staggered movements

 Animal control uses its best resources to investigate animal bites because of the seriousness of rabies and take the right precautions to ensure the safety of the animals and humans involved.

 Animal control will sometimes handle wild animals if they appear to be rabid.
 Whereas animal control mainly deals with healthy animals living in your spaces, wildlife control will pick up the small wild animals that appear aggressive, harmful or potentially rabid — like squirrels or raccoons.

 Contact Urban Jungle for Your Wildlife Removal Needs

 Overall, wildlife removal and animal control serve two different roles.
-Choose a trained wildlife removal professional to remove a wild animal from your property.
+Choose a trained wildlife removal professional to remove a wild animal from your residential or commercial property.
 At Urban Jungle, our specialists inspect, trap, repair and clean your space to resolve your animal issue.
 Plus, our exclusion services ensure the problem doesn’t reoccur.

 Contact us today for wildlife removal services.
 We are located around the Austin, Houston, San Antonio, Tulsa, New Orleans and Baton Rouge areas.
 Our quick and efficient wildlife removal services will leave you feeling safe and confident in your home once again!